ISRAEL PHOTOS IV -- Pilgrimage

 The average price of the best fish in Safed is from ten to fourteen piastres a rotl, or about four pence a pound.
 Catfish, which is always cheaper, may be as low as a third of this when there is a glut on the market.

 Almost all the fish are caught by means of nets, of which there are three kinds: the “cast net” or shabakeh, the “draw net” or jarf, and the m’batten.
 The old-fashioned method of poisoning fish is still at times resorted to by amateurs.
 At Tiberias crumbs of bread mixed with cochineal (which appears to be a fish poison) are thrown on the water, and I am told that even ‘arak (spirits of wine) is also sometimes used.
 The Arabs at ‘Ain el Mellahah sometimes capture the fish in the pool by means of poison, and they also, when the weather is getting colder, and the fish by instinct make for the deeper waters, stretch nets across the stream and make big hauls.
 Yet another method employed at times at Tiberias is that of using weighted string of sharp, unbaited hooks which are rapidly drawn through the water, and, if skill is used, often come up with several impaled victims.
-This may have been the method referred to in Matt.
-17:27.
-It is, however, the regular fishing with nets which alone is of commercial importance.

 Continued: Studies in Galilee, Ernest Masterman, University of Chicago 1909